Can AI Models Produce Genuine Insight?

 The Benchmark Record

-AI models have surpassed human performance on a rapidly growing list of professional and academic assessments:
+Large language models have surpassed human performance on a rapidly growing list of professional and academic assessments:

 • Bar Exam: GPT-4 (2023) scored in the top 10% of test takers on the Uniform Bar Examination.
 By 2025, frontier models pass routinely.